DefinedNet/nebula-docs/src/data/config-reference.md

           delay: 1s
       suboptions:
         - name: punch
+          default: false
           description: >
             punch enables its functionality, which causes the node to send small packets at the regular interval.
+        - name: respond
+          default: false
-        - description: respond means that a node unable to receive handshakes will attempt to initiate a handshake to the host attempting to establish a tunnel, which can be the case when hole punching fails in one direction.
+          description: respond means that a node unable to receive handshakes will attempt to initiate a handshake to the host attempting to establish a tunnel, which can be the case when hole punching fails in one direction.
 This can be extremely useful if one node is behind a difficult nat, such as a symmetric NAT.
-          name: respond
         - name: delay
+          default: 1s
           description: delay slows down punch responses, which can be helpful for misbehaving NATs or conditions where a NAT router's conntrack map is unable to handle a race, default is 1 second, respond must be true